ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 _Note:_ This transformation does not create two new Bounded Contexts.
 It uses the existing context for the first tier and creates one new Bounded Context for the second tier.

-Applied with the configuration as shown above, the transformation leads to the following result:
+The transformation leads to the following result (with the configuration as shown above):

 <div class="highlight"><pre><span></span><span class="k">ContextMap</span> {
   <span class="k">contains</span> CustomerManagementFrontend